kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 sidebarTitle: Algorithms
 layout: ../_core/DocsLayout
 category: Learn
-sublinks: Implement
+sublinks: Integration Methods, Implement
 permalink: /learn/algorithms/
 next: /learn/codeapi/
 ---

-There are two ways to integrate your algorithm into Hkube:
+HKube provides two ways to integrate your algorithm:
 1) No code involves, no WebSocket and no Docker.
 2) Involves code writing, work with WebSocket and Docker.

-## How does it works?
+Hkube communicates with algorithms using WebSocket and JSON messages.

+## Integration Methods

 Integrating algorithms into Hkube require 3 steps:
 1) Implement connectivity with Hkube using WebSocket.